Governor Kundi Expresses Grief Over Wedding Party Accident In Gilgit - UrduPoint

 Governor Kundi Expresses Grief Over Wedding Party Accident In Gilgit

+Governor Khyber Pakhtunkhwa, Faisal Karim Kundi, has expressed deep sorrow and grief over the tragic loss of 14 persons of a wedding party in Gilgit, from Astore to Chakwal

-PESHAWAR, (UrduPoint / Pakistan Point News - 13th Nov, 2024) Governor of Khyber Pakhtunkhwa Faisal Karim Kundi has expressed deep sorrow and grief over the tragic loss of 14 persons of a wedding party in Gilgit, from Astore to Chakwal.
+PESHAWAR, (UrduPoint / Pakistan Point News - 13th Nov, 2024) Governor Khyber Pakhtunkhwa, Faisal Karim Kundi, has expressed deep sorrow and grief over the tragic loss of 14 persons of a wedding party in Gilgit, from Astore to Chakwal.

 He conveyed his heartfelt condolences to the families of the deceased and prayed for the elevation of their souls.